julez-dev/chatuino/README.md

 # Chatuino

-Cha*tui*no is a TUI utilizing bubbletea to bring a feature rich Twitch Chat Client to your terminal.
+Cha*tui*no is a cross-platform TUI utilizing bubbletea to bring a feature rich Twitch Chat Client to your terminal.

-> **Note**: This project is still in early development
+> **Note**: This project is still in early development (colors may be weird, terminals may not work, panics may happen and resizing may cause issues/become glitchy etc.)

 ![Demo of chatuino.](doc/demo.gif)